babab/DisPass/README.rst

 Download
 --------

-Download DisPass from the Python Package Index with pip.
-As root (using sudo), do the following:
+Download and install DisPass from the Python Package Index with pip:

 .. code:: console

-   sudo pip install -U dispass
+   pip install --user dispass

 Using DisPass for the first time